pseeth/argbind/README.md

 ```

 You'll notice that ArgBind forces you to document and type your
-functions, which is always a good idea!
+function arguments, which is always a good idea!
 Please check out the [examples](#examples) for more details!